We didn’t invent the lock. We perfected it.

 Walter Schlage’s first invention, patented in 1909, was a door lock that turned lights on and off.

 In about 1920, Mr. Schlage left his employment at Western Electric and opened a shop at 229 Mirma Street.
-He soon moved to loft quarters at 461 Bush Street (now the heart of the San Francisco Financial District).
-It was here tools for manufacturing the first lock with a push-button locking device centered in the door knob were designed and produced.
+He soon moved to loft quarters at 461 Bush St., which is now the heart of the San Francisco Financial District.
+It was here that tools for manufacturing the first lock with a push-button locking device centered in the door knob were designed and produced.